fylgja/fylgja-flex-grid/README.md

 ### Breakpoints

-All breakpoints are set via the Fylgaj component helper `@fylgja/mq`, and can be changed from there or directly with `$flex-grid-breakpoints` map.
+All breakpoints are set via the Fylgja component helper `@fylgja/mq`, and can be changed from there or directly with `$flex-grid-breakpoints` map.

 ## Helper (mixins)